ansible/ansible/docs/docsite/rst/dev_guide/migrating_roles.rst

 1. Create a local :file:`ansible_collections` directory and ``cd`` to this new directory.

 2. Create a collection.
-You need a `Galaxy namespace <https://galaxy.ansible.com/docs/contributing/namespaces.html>`_ to import this collection to Galaxy.
+If you want to import this collection to Ansible Galaxy, you need a `Galaxy namespace <https://galaxy.ansible.com/docs/contributing/namespaces.html>`_.

 .. code-block:: bash